LaunchCodeEducation/intro-to-professional-web-dev-wiki/Lesson-10-(Scope-Exceptions-Types).md

 ## Announcements

 1. More info to come... when in doubt, check with your class Candidate Engagement Manager!

+### For Part-Time Students:
 1. The third graded assignment opens after this class!
 Remember to start looking at it when it opens!

+### For Full-Time Students:
+* Welcome to Day 14!
+* Assignment 2 due at end of Day 15.
+* Non-coding studio today, use any extra class time to work on Assignment 2.

 ## Large Group Time (Instructor)